1Clarence3/Parallel-Odd-Even-Solver/README.md

+# Parallel-Odd-Even-Solver

-# Parallelized Odd-Even Solver using CUDA and Sequential Odd-Even Solvers
+Parallelized Odd-Even Solver using CUDA and Sequential Odd-Even Solvers

 Paper is in the repo as a PDF: "Parallel_optimization_Paper.pdf"